kosli-dev/change/docs/_sources/tutorial/approvals.rst.txt

 Merkely provides two methods for documenting deployment approvals:

-* Pipeline approval: an approval accepted externally to Merkely, for instance in an external CI tool.
+* Pipeline approval: The :ref:`approve_deployment-label` command documents an approval accepted externally to Merkely, for example in a CI pipeline .yml file.
-* Merkely approval: an approval to be accepted in Merkely.
+* Merkely approval: The :ref:`request_approval-label` command documents an approval to be accepted in Merkely.
+After the command has completed the approval must be accepted within the Merkely application.

-To create a pipeline approval, simply set the :code:`MERKELY_IS_APPROVED` parameter to :code:`TRUE`.
-This will allow you to document an approval for example made in your CI tool and set it immediately to approved.
-If you set this instead to :code:`FALSE`, it is possible to approve in the Merkely application.

 Tracking branches for production
 --------------------------------